Michael-Obrien-2324/Sustainable-Styrofoam-Alternatives/README.md

 This was a class research project to investigate alternatives to a well known material.
 We chose styrofoam as a potential material to improve because of its harmful impact to the environment.
 Therefore the main focus of this study was to find material alternatives to Styrofoam for sustainability efforts.

-The materials we examined include mushroom-based packaging (mycelium) and porous clay-organic composites.
+The materials we examined include mycelium(mushroom-based packaging) and porous clay-organic composites.
-Through our research we found both these alternatives are more environmentally friendly while not sacrifcing materials properrties of styrofoam.
-Economic barriers for these alternatives are still present for high implementation in society, as both are still more expensive to process than Styrofoam.
-Nonetheless, we hope the alternaties mentioned iin the study can replace Styrofoam in the near future.
+Through our research we found both these alternatives are much more sustainable while not compromising ccrucial mechanical properties of the packaging material.
+Economic barriers for these alternatives are still present for realistic implementation in society, as both are still more expensive to process than Styrofoam.
+Nonetheless, we hope the alternaties found through this study can replace Styrofoam in the near future.